dibsy/Recipies-Of-A-Jenkins-Hacker/basics/README.md

    - Agents - They are the workers which executes the job requested by the controller.
 It communicates with the controller via the JNLP or SSH protocol.
    - Controller's Built-In - If the number of executors are set to non-zero( 1,2,etc), then the job can run on the controller built-in node.
 They have the access to jenkins controllers host files and resources.
 - Ephimeral - "Something that lives for short duration".
 They are created.
 They are used.
 Then they are gone !
 No one remembers them !
 Usually a secure approach to run agents.
 - Configuration Files - They are stored in the host running the Jenkins controllers.
-All jenkins configuration are stored as files.
+All jenkins configuration are stored as xml text files.
 There is no integrity check!

 ## Jenkins Views
 <img src="View1.png">